 Square Forge is the work of Billy McDaniel.
 Although I use the words, 'we', and 'us' often, the entire project is handled by just one person.
 I have designed all of these tiles, manage the website, sales, support, and work out of my home in Las Vegas.

 I've been playing Dungeons & Dragons since I was a kid.
-At the age of 42, I spend more time reading and writing, but my fascination with D&D hasn't changed.
-My interests include music, magic, website design, photography, writing and of course tabletop role-playing games.
+Today, I spend more time reading and writing, but my fascination with D&D hasn't changed.
+My interests include music, game design, 3D modeling, writing and of course tabletop role-playing games.